How Tall Do You Have To Be To Dunk? + How Short People Dunk!

 The creators of Vert Shock have created a page featuring some of their customers testimonials.
 There are some very inspirational vertical jump success stories and videos to read and watch.
 Some of the guys getting great results are in the 5′ 8″ – 5′ 11″ height range.

-If you are considering purchasing Vert Shock you should definitely take a look.
+If you are considering purchasing a jump system you should definitely take a look.

 Height: 6′ – 6′ 4″ Difficulty: 6/10